Table of Contents

 {{/get}}

-Your code might look like the following.
+Your code might look like this:

 <div class='c-tags-list-wrap'>